 No transparent medical facemask currently exists on the market.
 The HelloMask project, which relies on the development of a new kind of composite material that would merge filtration properties and transparency, necessitates the combination of multiple skills and competencies.
-Two major Swiss scientific institutions, EPFL (Swiss Federal Institutes of Technology in Lausanne) and Empa (Swiss Federal Laboratories for Materials Science and Technology in St-Gallen), will therefore collaborate to successfully develop this innovative device.
+Two major Swiss scientific institutions, EPFL (Swiss Federal Institutes of Technology in Lausanne) and Empa (Swiss Federal Laboratories for Materials Science and Technology in St-Gallen), have therefore collaborated to successfully develop this innovative device.

-Our mission is to develop new materials suitable to produce transparent surgical masks.
-The challenge is to achieve a high degree of transparency while still assuring adequate protection and comfort.
+Our mission was to develop new materials suitable to produce transparent surgical masks.
+The challenge was to achieve a high degree of transparency while still assuring adequate protection and comfort.
 Good breathability requires the diffusion of air through the material, hence the presence of a large number of pores.
 In contrast, transparency is hindered by the presence of heterogeneities within materials.
 In fact, the scattering of light, responsible for the white appearance of opaque materials, is generated at the interfaces between contiguous heterogeneous domains.

 D. Kolbuk, P. Sajkiewicz, K. Maniura-Weber, G. Fortunato, Structure and morphology of electrospun polycaprolactone/gelatine nanofibres, European Polymer Journal, 49 (2013) 2052-2061;